NEVER FORGET WHY YOU BECAME A NURSE

 - How do I apply online?

-To get the fastest attention for your application, fill out the form on this page and our nurse recruiter will reach out to you to facilitate the process.
-You can find and apply to all of our openings at the county’s careers portal.
+To get the fastest attention for your application, fill out the form on this page and our nurse recruiter will reach out to you directly.
+You can find and apply to all of our openings at the Milwaukee County’s Careers Portal.

 - What is the expected timeframe before knowing my application status?